SieteCuatro/dead_simple_db/README.md

 ## API Endpoints

 The following examples assume the server is running on the default `http://127.0.0.1:7878`.
+Adjust the address if you configured it differently.

 ---